-2019 Outlook: Search, Analytics, Knowledge Management, and the Impact of AI
+2019 Knowledge Management Trends: Search, Analytics, and the Impact of AI

 Organizations are increasingly becoming insight-driven.
 Together with the rapid development of AI technologies like machine learning and natural language processing (NLP), the demand for AI-enabled search and analytics solutions will become more prevalent in the enterprise – a trend I recently discussed in Forbes’ 120 AI Predictions for 2019*.
 As we begin 2019, let’s look at some of the most notable observations around these capabilities.